Valley of Fire State Park: History

 Prehistoric inhabitants of the Valley of Fire included the Ancestral Puebloans, also known as the Anasazi, who were farmers from the nearby fertile Moapa Valley.
 Their approximate occupation span has been dated from 300 BC to 1150 AD.
 Their visits probably involved hunting, food gathering, and religious ceremonies, although scarcity of water would have limited their stay.
 Fine examples of rock art (petroglyphs) left by these ancient peoples can be found at several sites within the park.

 The creation of Valley of Fire State Park began with the transfer of 8760 acre of federal land to the state of Nevada in 1931.
 Work on the park was initiated by the Civilian Conservation Corps in 1933.
-During the years of their employment, which continued into the early 1940s, the CCC workers built campgrounds, trails, stone visitor cabins, ramadas, and roads.
+During their employment, which continued into the early 1940s, CCC workers built campgrounds, trails, stone visitor cabins, ramadas, and roads.
 The park opened in 1934; it achieved official designation by the state legislature in 1935.

 Climate

 The Valley of Fire State Park has a dry and warm climate typical of the Mojave Desert in which it lies.
 Winters are mild with daytime temperatures ranging from 54 to 75 F. and over night lows in the mid 30 °F's to low 50 °F's (3-12 °C).
-Storms moving east from the Pacific Ocean occasionally bring rain during winter months.
+Storms moving east from the Pacific Ocean occasionally bring rain during the winter months.
 Daily summer highs usually range from 100 to 115 F and on occasion may reach near 120 F. Thunderstorms from the Southwestern Monsoon can produce heavy showers during summer.
 The average annual precipitation is 6.50 in.